nrfconnect/sdk-nrf/applications/ipc_radio/README.rst

 .. note::
    When you use sysbuild to build an application which uses the ipc_radio as network core image the preceding configuration files are added automatically to ipc_radio.
-   The selection of specific configuration files is determined by the sysbuild kconfig.
+   The selection of specific configuration files is determined by the sysbuild Kconfig.

-   For instance the :kconfig:option:`SB_CONFIG_NETCORE_IPC_RADIO_IEEE802154` kconfig enables the :file:`overlay-802154.conf` configuration file to be used with ipc_radio.
+   For instance, the :kconfig:option:`SB_CONFIG_NETCORE_IPC_RADIO_IEEE802154` Kconfig option enables the :file:`overlay-802154.conf` configuration file to be used with IPC radio firmware.

 Building and running as a single image
 **************************************